xuanyv/SoM2025-baseline/README.md

 ## 2) Dataset Structure & File Formats

 Place the **[official dataset](https://huggingface.co/datasets/PPASS/som2025/tree/main)** under `./dataset/` (see the download section below).
-Each task has a consistent, lightweight format intended for easy NumPy loading.
+Each task has a consistent format intended for easy NumPy loading.

 ```
 dataset/